kushshah289/introml-project/README.md

 * We then implemented the working of the code using tensorflow.
 * We also used the flickr API we learned in CNN lab to generate test data.
 This data is stored in [texture_output](https://github.com/kushshah289/introml-project/tree/master/texture_outer/texture) file.
 * We also treid to implement different optimizers like the adam optimizer but we were unable to solve the errors.
 This is in [trial.ipynb](https://github.com/kushshah289/introml-project/blob/master/trial.ipynb)
+* We have also added the flow graph of our project at the end of this readme file.

 References:
 ===========